 The past year was one of both important achievements and significant challenges in our shared efforts to end hunger and food insecurity in Illinois.
 Hunger and food insecurity (a lack of access, at times, to enough food) are very real issues in every one of Illinois' 102 counties, affecting a total of more than 1.5 million residents.
 Our work will not cease as long as even one family in Illinois faces hunger.

 The Commission has established three working groups -- No Kid Hungry, Emergency Food System and Benefits Access -- to develop solutions for hunger across the state, with the help of thousands of elected officials, government employees, volunteers and donors, food banks and partner organizations, faith-based organizations, foundations and community groups.
 Each working group has developed an action plan to target specific populations and leverage existing infrastructure.

-Beginning with the 2017-18 school year, Illinois schools with a free and reduced-price meals population of 70% or higher will begin offering Breakfast After the Bell – which means serving breakfast as part of the school day.
-This will help ensure that kids in 890 schools across the state have access to a healthy breakfast to start their day!
-Currently, the school breakfast program in Illinois is only reaching 47.7% of kids who are eating a free or reduced-price lunch in Illinois, but implementation of Breakfast After the Bell can give more kids the chance to start the day with a healthy breakfast.
-Read the 2017 School Breakfast Report.
+Beginning in the 2017-18 school year, Illinois schools with 70% or more of the student population eligible for free or reduced-price meals will begin offering Breakfast After the Bell – which means serving breakfast as part of the school day.
+This will help ensure kids in 890 schools across the state have access to a healthy breakfast to start their day!
+Currently, the school breakfast program in Illinois is only reaching 47.7% of kids who are eating a free or reduced-price lunch, but implementation of Breakfast After the Bell increases access to the nutrition kids require each morning to learn and succeed in the classroom.